Rosa Bassett: Rosa Bassett's legacy

 "When I ask myself the question, 'What did school do for me?'
 I find that three things stand out.
 First it gave me everlasting belief in the value of freedom, freedom to work alone and freedom to organise things for oneself.
 Secondly I learnt the importance of playing one's part in the community, to be a citizen of the world as well as a citizen of the school.
 I developed a firm conviction that it is those that put most into school life, who contribute most, who get most fun out of it.
 Most important of all, I left school with an absolute belief that I could surmount mountains, provided I really wanted to, and worked hard enough."

 In the early years of the twentieth century, many people thought teaching should be reformed, and were influenced by the ideas expressed by writers like Edmond Holmes in his book, "What Is and What Might Be" (1911).
 Miss Bassett was one of these educational pioneers, at least fifty years in advance of her time.

-It was said of a famous English Headmaster that he was so good with the boys, and so good with the parents, that naturally he had no time for the Staff.
-It was because Miss Bassett was so good with the girls and the parents and the Staff that many people considered her a great Headmistress.
-A member of the Staff at Streatham, who later had the opportunity to know the English educational world very well once said that, as an Headmistress Miss Bassett was in a class by herself.
+It has been reported that Miss Bassett was regarded as effective in her relationships with pupils, parents, and staff.
+A former member of staff at Streatham later described her as a highly capable headmistress.